So this is awkward.

 Likewise, Jon Snow is noble.
 Just.
 A great warrior who leads by example.
 As a reward Jon gets stabbed to death by a mutinous faction that disagrees with his decisions.
 (Spoiler alert: he gets resurrected … it’s a long story.)
 Moving forward, Jon has to learn how to keep his moral core, while at the same time not being blind to the messy reality of meeting the world where it’s at and building a coalition of followers.

 The world of Westeros is a humbling place that doesn’t offer simple solutions to complex problems.
 It’s a world that expects its heroes to see that there may be good worth fighting for, but it has to be done with a humble recognition of your own weakness and a wide-eyed awareness of the world’s brokenness.

 As I’ve watched this theme emerge, I’ve been surprised by how personally moving it’s been.
 The older I get, the more the idealistic answers of my 20s have led me to this realization: this world is a very broken place, and I’m very much a part of that brokenness.
 If I’m to be used by God to bring any hope or redemption to our sad Westeros it won’t be with easy, bumper-sticker answers to complex problems.
-To use a term made famous by Henri Nouwen, I’m at best a wounded healer, slowly learning to accept my own failings, seeing them for what they are, diving deeply into the complicated process of internal transformation and then bringing the slow and nuanced hope of restoration to a world as in need of it as I am.
+To borrow a phrase from Henri Nouwen, I’m at best a wounded healer, slowly learning to accept my own failings, seeing them for what they are, diving deeply into the complicated process of internal transformation, and then bringing the slow and nuanced hope of restoration to a world as in need of it as I am.

 The more I watch Game of Thrones I see a somewhat similar theme emerging.
 The evil in the world can wreck us or shape us.
 And in the real-world Westeros, this is the work of Christians: to embody a hope that can truly shine in the darkness, and not be overcome by it.